 At the beginning of this year, I wrote a blog on the importance of looking back in order to move forward.
-Ironically, Daniel Pink published a book a month later titled, The Power of Regret: How Looking Backward Moves Us Forward, with some incredibly valuable insights about the human experience and why it is critical for organizations to create environments where people feel comfortable taking bold action.
+Ironically, Daniel Pink published a book a month later titled, The Power of Regret: How Looking Backward Moves Us Forward, with some incredibly valuable insights about the human experience of leaning into regret and why it is critical for organizations to create environments where people feel comfortable taking bold action.

 Daniel Pink was a recent guest on Brené Brown’s podcast “Dare to Lead,” in which he highlighted that, over time, people regret inactions way more than actions.
 In essence, most regrets can be summed up as “If only I had taken the chance.”
 From his research and writing, he concluded that we must give ourselves permission to be bold and that it is largely up to organizations to give people the psychological safety to be appropriately bold.